jubbp/ec6net-web/docs/training/foundation/modules/operating_procedures/index.md

 **Encoded messages in Amateur Radio is not pertmitted.** This includes digital messages and also speaking in codes in voice modes.
 You must not try to obscure the meaning of the message you are sending.

->Usage of "digital modes", which sometimes appear as encoded, are encoded with the publicly available method and thus can be decoded by any amateur, are permitted.
+>Usage of "digital modes", which sometimes appear as encoded but are encoded with the publicly available method and thus can be decoded by any amateur, are permitted.

 ## Distress and urgency Signals